johnmtayag/Amazon-Recommender-System/README.md

 All NULL values were removed from the dataset, and out of all pairings of ID-Date, only 144,730 had fewer than 48 timestamps - these were all also removed.

-### Preprocessing: Collecting Timestamp Groupings

 ## Parameterizing the Daily Power Generation Curves with the Fourier Transform
 The Fourier Transform is used to analyze and parameterize daily power generation curves.
 This method decomposes power generation data into simpler sinusoidal components, reducing the noise of the measurements and facilitating the identification of patterns and anomalies.

 ### Defining Constants and Basis
 The process begins by defining the necessary constants and creating an orthonormal basis of sinusoids.
 This involves:
 - Setting up 10 pairs of sinusoids at increasing frequencies along with a bias curve.
+This results in a total of 21 basis vectors.
 - Collecting each grouping of 48 time interval measurements into an array for processing.

 The basis vectors are constructed as follows: